Sexual Issues In Relationships - Counselling London

 Sexual Differences & How We Engage

 Not Fully Engaged Or Only Become Engaged During Sex Love and sex may not always belong together and may render one of us feeling empty, unfulfilled, disengaged.
 If we are in a relationship, sex may have become routine if the relationship, marriage is full of disinterest or we may have given up on our passions, have sexually closed down.
 There may be an imbalance in sexual generosity in giving, receiving, sharing.
 Being present to ourselves and our partner may not always be easy to us.
 Some of us only have to think about sex and it puts us under pressure.
 We may shut down sexually or fear love.
 Some of us may emotionally cut off as soon as things become sexual, as if we are out of contact with our own and partner's human warmth, so sex can sometimes be alienating for us, especially if we are emotionally blocked, stay in our head or overly focused on sex, climax, orgasm, outcomes, performance, techniques, goals, positions, genitals or be sexually greedy.
 If we view sex in isolation without involving emotions, affection, love, acceptance and willingness, we may have a sense of emptiness during or after sex.
 We may struggle to be present, let others in, relax, fully let go, where feelings can be reciprocated, as if we are "doing sex", observing, looking on the sexual experience from a distance or having sex as if it were a sport and only about techniques or looking sexy.
-Depersonalising sex, we may separate sex from the rest of our life, as if we are partially disconnected, have an absence of feeling, numbing or detaching our feelings and emotions from sex, rather than fully engage as if dissociated from sexual encounters.
+Depersonalising sex, we may separate sex from the rest of our life, as if we are partially disconnected, have an absence of feeling, numbing or detaching our feelings and emotions from sex, rather than fully engage as if dissociated from sexual encounters, which can make relating both painful and difficult.
 Having a wondering mind we may struggle to focus or may also separate sex from the person.
 On the one hand we may yearn for deep connection, yet on the other, fear our vulnerability, emotional neediness.
 We may experience primitive feelings, ranging from fear of engulfment to fear of separation.
 This may also be related to our bonding patterns.
 Integrating our sexuality with the rest of our life - all other aspects of us, so it is less separate, compartmentalised and into the whole of our mutual relationship, may enhance our relationship, marriage.
 We may feel that we only matter or only get our sense of aliveness, excitement from our sexual energy, as if we cut off from the rest of us (see also Confusing Longing With Loving).
 Expressing a love that is not only erotic may also be important, so sex is not isolated, but part of a bigger picture, combining love, sex and spirituality (whatever it means for us).
 Some of us may feel bored or like an object, we may have sex purely as a duty or as ways of getting our partner to care about us, which may point towards a struggle to be emotionally intimate.
 Even when we are being sexual, some of us may feel alone or lonely.
 Emotional connection may be missing - much of which may point to our relationship style.
 Being more connected, sensing the whole of our body - what we are experiencing, feeling, tuning in to our own and partner's sexual energy, having a real exchange with our partner, being in touch with our desire - expressing this, may be important.

 One Or Both Of Us Not Interested In Sex With Our Partner, Different Libidos, Low Desire, High Desire, Desire Imbalance Some of us may have sexual desire but not for our partner.
 Others may have lost, have little or no sexual desire.
 There can be simple and complex reasons for these.
 Libido fluctuations in relationships are common.
 Mismatched or differing libidos - one with low desire, the other with high desire may occur (see also Rekindling Sex, Reinvigorating, Deepening Our Sex Life).
 And each person, couple have a range of options when responding to differences of sexual desire, intimacy.
 We are individually responsible for our sexual needs.
 Sex may not be essential in our long-term relationship and some couples choose to stay together without physical intimacy.
 For others, physical, sexual intimacy is vital to us in a life partner - an intricate central ingredient, essential for us in the relationship.
 For others it is not so, where physical proximity is enough.
 And for many there is a lot between these sexual needs.
 In long term togetherness, sex often becomes less frequent, and it doesn't have to mean failure or catastrophe.
 Both partners may need to be willing to be committed to resolve sexual differences in truthful, honest, respectful, open ways, explore what else may be going on for us, other considerations, whatever the outcome.
 We or our partner may have a low libido, high libido (low sex drive or high sex drive).
 How to positively respond and compromise, "meet somewhere in the middle", if one of us feels more sexual that the other may be one challenge.
 Yet for some compromise may be the worst option where we both don't honour our truth and lose out.
 Rather than pressurise our partner to be more sexual, which is a turn-off, we may also want to consider whether it is more sex we would like or better loving sex, sexual union, more spontaneity.
 (One of us may only crave orgasms as the way we can feel in touch with ourself, let go, which can put our partner off, especially if we rush the process or always must orgasm.)
 For some, our low libido may be linked to feeling stressed, low, depressed or include other psychological considerations.
 Some men may have low testosterone levels.
 One of us may repress, ignore or inhibit our desire, sexuality which is rarely in isolation of other factors in our life including absence of physical intimacy, imbalance of desire, little emotional connection (see also Not Fully Engaged Or Only Become Engaged During Sex).
 Being compliant, controlling or resisting, we may not initiate sex, or give out signals, which are interpreted as "available", as much as our partner.
 In our relationship, a familiar theme may be pulling and resisting.
 For example, when one of us initiates sex, the other may retreat and we may be caught in a control/resist, control/compliance, compliance/compliance system scenario when one partners is interested in having sex the other retreats or doesn't fully engage, as if subtle control issues are in play, where it is more important to have control over sex, than actually having sex.
 (And these sexual responses may bypass a true and generous sharing of love or joy between each other as a sexually loving couple.)
 It may help us, our partner to feel appreciated, loved, if occasionally we reverse roles as to who initiates sex.
 If we are withholding our sexual energy, not fully engaging, it may put our relationship in crisis and we may need to take responsibility for this.
 If our partner withholds loving, then sexual contact, responding to any sexual advances may not be easy for us.
 Being connected to our own sexual desire, energy, may be challenging.
 We may experience hurt, anger, feel heartbroken, rejected, frustrated, lonely, helpless over our withholding partner.
 Keeping our heart open with understanding, empathy, kindness and compassion, without the need to blame, control, may help us learn what we need to understand that leads our partner to sexually withdraw.
 Discovering how each of us need to be loved (see Ingredients Of Love, Expressions Of Love, Mutuality - Being Loving In Our Actions - Actively Showing Our Love) may transform our sexual lives.
 Learning (or re-learning) to experience love through non-sexual touch, massage may help some couples.
 Both of us may need to be willing to engage and take responsibility for our self, our sexual needs (this may include masturbation), desires, unblocking the sexual energy between us as a couple.
 How loving are we together?
 The sexual foreplay happens throughout the day and do we lay together in bed, simply looking at each other, maybe holding, hugging, caressing, being playful, light-hearted.
 Prioritising being with a partner who we are sexually compatible may also be a consideration.
 Either way we may need the courage to openly talk about things, what's happening within ourself and our relationship, alongside our sexual options going forward.
 Sometimes as a couple we may have little in common or much to say to each other, yet still want this primary relationship to continue under these circumstances.
 One of us may want a deeply emotionally connected sexual relationship with another which fulfils us alongside our primary, non-monogamous relationship with our long-term partner.
 This may mean redefining the relationship in a way that doesn't mean that the relationship has to end yet agree on certain boundaries.
 We may need to explore each other's sexual script, whether there is any overlap, where we could meet, compromise, make it work through kind, compassionate exploration.
 We may want to reflect further on these considerations.